-- a.
-Objective: Create a housing management system - i.
-Inventory housing in the city - Identify houses that may need assistance with staying in livable condition - ii.
+- Identify houses that may need assistance with staying in livable condition ii.
 Strengthen rental opportunities and adopt a rental housing registration program with a property inspection and maintenance requirement - b.
-Objective: Create programs that help homeowners maintain their homes - In conjunction with a property maintenance ordinance, create a home-owner assistance fund/grant program - Objective: Protect the primarily residential character of the community by retaining existing housing stock, and use the zoning code to maintain the diversity of the City's housing ecosystem - For new developments, promote a mix of housing types and costs while discouraging single-family developments that do not provide for other types of housing - ii.
+Objective: Create programs that help homeowners maintain their homes - i.
+In conjunction with a property maintenance ordinance, create a home-owner assistance fund/grant program - c.
+Objective: Protect the primarily residential character of the community by retaining existing housing stock, and use the zoning code to maintain the diversity of the City's housing ecosystem - i.
+For new developments, promote a mix of housing types and costs while discouraging single-family developments that do not provide for other types of housing - ii.
 Craft the zoning ordinance in a way that would allow for innovative yet appropriate housing products - d.
 Objective: Incentivize housing products needed in the City - i.
 In the zoning ordinance, provide for density bonuses for diverse housing types and reduced public utility costs for smaller dwelling units